yawer-munir/AI_Blog_writer/README.md

-# Newsletter/Blog Writer - AI Agent
+# Autonomous Blog & Newsletter Writer
 An AI agent that can compose newsletter or blogs autonomously